AI GRC Project Rejection Rate

 Tools and Frameworks Supporting AI GRC Review

-Organizations use structured tools and frameworks to reduce rejection rates:
+Organizations use structured tools and frameworks to improve review readiness and reduce avoidable rejections:

-- NIST AI Risk Management Framework (AI RMF): Helps standardize risk evaluation and approval processes
+- NIST AI Risk Management Framework (AI RMF): Supports consistent AI risk evaluation and approval processes.

-- Internal governance tools: Track project reviews, risks, and approvals across workflows
+- Internal governance tools: Track reviews, risks, approvals, and evidence.

-These tools help organizations move from reactive rejection to proactive risk management.
+Together, these tools help organizations move from reactive project rejection to proactive AI risk management.

 Summary